How to Reduce Grocery Bill And Keep Eating Healthy?

 10. Consider Store Brands

 Sometimes store brands have questionable quality, but you can still find some good items at reasonable prices.
-Store brand produce tends to be cheaper than commercial foods as all the goods are produced and packaged by the store itself.
+Store brand produce tends to be cheaper than commercial foods as all the goods are produced and packaged by the store.

-Thus, you can see the difference quickly and reduce your grocery budget without even changing your eating habits.
+Thus, you can quickly see the difference and reduce your grocery budget without changing your eating habits.
 Of course, not all items can be produced by the store.
-But you can definitely find some items from your grocery list that have a store-brand version.
+But you can find some items from your grocery list with a store-brand version.

 11. Visit Farmers’ Markets at The Right Time

-Farmer markets don’t bare the same costs as huge retail chains, so sometimes you can get a great discount if you shop there.
+Farmer markets don’t bare the exact costs of substantial retail chains, so sometimes you can get a great discount if you shop there.
 However, farmer’s markets allow you to buy organic foods of excellent quality, so they are more likely to be pretty expensive.

 But here’s a tip that can help you go with a lower cost.
 Try to visit farmer’s markets at the end of the day to score some great deals.
 Often, farmers don’t want to take home the food they don’t sell during the day, so they may offer a better price at closing time.